 If we look a little later in the chapter we learn the reason for the Lord's command to build these barges after this manner:

-"For behold, ye shall be as whale in the midst of the sea; for the mountain waves shall dash upon you.
-Nevertheless, will bring you up again out of the depths of the sea; for the winds have gone forth out of my mouth, and also the rains and the floods have sent forth.
+"For behold, ye shall be as a whale in the midst of the sea; for the mountain waves shall dash upon you.
+Nevertheless, I will bring you up again out of the depths of the sea; for the winds have gone forth out of my mouth, and also the rains and the floods have I sent forth.

-And behold, prepare you against these things; for ye cannot cross this great deep save prepare you against the waves of the sea, and the winds which have gone forth, and the floods which shall come.
-Therefore what will ye that should prepare for you that ye may have light when ye are swallowed up in the depths of the sea?"
+And behold, I prepare you against these things; for ye cannot cross this great deep save I prepare you against the waves of the sea, and the winds which have gone forth, and the floods which shall come.
+Therefore what will ye that I should prepare for you that ye may have light when ye are swallowed up in the depths of the sea?"
 (Ether 2:24-25)

 The reasons the barges were so waterproof was because they had no other option but to be "tight like unto a dish".
 Any weaker barge wouldn't have survived under the tremendous waves and storms that awaited the Jaredites.